Accessibility

 - On-screen BSL video alongside each question.
 A signer translates the question and answer options live in a video panel.

-- BSL interpreter in person at the test centre, booked and paid for by DVSA at no charge to the candidate.
+- BSL interpreter in person at the test centre, at no extra fee to the candidate.

 - Lip-speaker if you prefer lip-reading to BSL.